-At SASH, rehabilitation is an important part of our patients’ recovery.
-Our Sports Medicine & Rehabilitation team works closely with the surgery and medicine departments, beginning soon after diagnosis and surgery to help pets get back on their feet with enrichment filled techniques.
+At SASH, rehabilitation is an important part of all our patients’ recovery.
+Our Sports Medicine & Rehabilitation team works closely with the surgery and medicine departments to help pets get back to the activities they love, as soon as possible.

-Our Sports Medicine & Rehabilitation team consists of Bec Harvey, Dip Animal Physiotherapy (UK), Canine Myofunctional Therapy, along with Fran Wilcox, Certified Canine Rehabilitation Practitioner (University of Tennessee).
-Both are also Veterinary Nurses experienced in pet specific injuries and illnesses.
+Our Rehabilitation Therapists are qualified Veterinary Nurses with experience in pet specific injuries and illnesses.
 As well as looking after inpatients, ongoing rehabilitation consults are offered after discharge from hospital, as well as an outpatient consulting service for those who have been treated at their regular vet practice.

 Advice and fitting is available for harnesses, supportive splints and carts.